ucsb/campus-cloud-docs/docs/azure/index.md

 ## Regions

 All subscriptions are configured for **West US 2** as the primary region.
 West Central US is available as a secondary.
-Other regions are not blocked by default but should be discussed with the Cloud Team before use to ensure that networking, compliance, and cost monitoring will work correctly.
+East US 2 and Central US are also allowed by policy.
+Other regions are blocked by a Deny policy at the management group level — contact the Cloud Team before attempting to use a region not listed here.

 ---